gleam-lang/website/frequently-asked-questions.md

 [caramel]: https://github.com/AbstractMachinesLab/caramel

 [Caramel][caramel] is similar to Gleam in that it is a statically typed language for the Erlang VM.
-It is very cool!
+It is very cool, especially because of its OCaml heritage!

 Here's a non-exhaustive list of differences: